 The Astro Group has a high-profile role in the international SKA Project, including leading roles in SKA Science Working Groups (with three chairperson positions in the last six years) and in SKA data science collaborations.
 We work closely with IDIA (Inter-University Institute for Data-Intensive Astronomy), which is leading the South African MeerKAT/ SKA data science effort.
-Amongst South African institutions, UWC contributed the highest number of chapters, and the highest number of lead-author chapters, to the 2015 SKA Science Book.
-In the period 2014 – 2019, nearly 500 research papers with Astro Group co-authors were published in leading international journals.
-The URAP World University Rankings placed UWC at 157 in the world in Astronomy & Astrophysics for 2018/2019.
+In the period 2014 – 2020, over 600 research papers with Astro Group co-authors were published in leading international journals.

-As of 2019, the Astro Group has five faculty (including three Research Chairs), 15 postdoctoral researchers and 19 research students (MSc and PhD).
+In 2021, the Astro Group has 6 academic staff (including three Research Chairs), 14 postdoctoral researchers and 24 research students (MSc and PhD).
 UWC hosts the Centre for Radio Cosmology, supported by the South African SKA through SARAO (SA Radio Astronomy Observatory).
 We are highly active in the training of postgraduate students and postdoctoral researchers, many of whom are supported by SARAO and are working on SKA-related science.
 UWC is making a contribution towards training the new generation of researchers that will help South Africa to do world-class science with MeerKAT, SKA and other telescopes.

 For further information on Astro people and research, see http://astro.uwc.ac.za/